-Figure 8 shows an interesting time sequence of the specific humidity profiles on 18 September 1997 when aircraft and rawinsonde profiles are available for comparisons with the Raman lidar profiles.
+Figure 7 shows an interesting time sequence of the specific humidity profiles on 18 September 1997 when aircraft and radiosonde profiles are available for comparisons with the Raman lidar profiles.
 The aircraft data were obtained by Prof. John Carroll of the University of California at Davis as he made a spiral around the vertically pointed lidar beam.
-Comparison of the aircraft and lidar data shows good agreement.
-The last panel in Figure 8 shows the profiles measured by a rawinsonde balloon where the line on the lidar time sequence shows the approximate altitude versus time profile.
-The rather striking feature observed at 1.5 km is seen to be due to the flight of the balloon through a small region that was depleted in water vapor.
-The gradient of the water vapor in the 2.5 to 3 km range agrees well with the water vapor measured by the lidar at the time when the balloon passed through that region.
-These results graphically demonstrates that a single balloon profile can mislead the observer on the actual conditions in the atmosphere.
+The aircraft measurements were taken as the plane climbed or descended on the legs of a 2 km square box that was centered on the vertically pointed lidar beam.
+The several comparisons between the aircraft and lidar data showed good agreement.
+This figure shows two of the time periods when direct comparison between the lidar and aircraft was made.
+The last panel on the right-hand side of Figure 7 shows how the profiles measured by a radiosonde balloon can be misleading.
+The balloon flight is represented by a line on the graph that shows the approximate altitude versus time profile.
+A rather striking feature is observed at 1.5 km where the flight of the balloon takes it through a narrow region which was depleted in water vapor.
+The time resolved lidar profiles provide a very clear reason for the profile feature, and demonstrates the importance of continuous profiles.
+Also, the gradient of the water vapor in the 2.5 to 3 km range agrees well with the water vapor measured by the lidar at the time when the balloon passed through that region.
+These results graphically demonstrates that a single balloon profile can mislead the observer concerning the actual conditions present in the atmosphere.